qinlinnnnn-ux/VisualCraft-AI/VibeFlow_AI_Codex_PRD.md

 ## 1. Product Overview

 ### Product Name
-**VibeFlow AI**
+**VisualCraft-AI**

 ### Product Positioning
 An AI-powered viral video creation assistant and template marketplace.

 ### Core Value Proposition
-VibeFlow AI helps beginners and AI digital humans create viral short videos by teaching and applying proven creator logic templates.
+VisualCraft-AI helps beginners and AI digital humans create viral short videos by teaching and applying proven creator logic templates.
 It also allows experienced influencers to monetize their repeatable video frameworks.

 ### Core Product Logic
 Most short-video beginners do not only need a video editor.
 They need a **repeatable content logic system**: